 PRICES ARE SUBJECT TO CHANGE WITHOUT NOTICE.

-Consultation fees are as follows for in person:
+Independent GP – Consultation fees are charged as follows for a standard in person:

-Doctors can perform procedures at The Medical Clinic.
+The Independant GPs can perform procedures while consulting at The Medical Clinic.
 These will incur an out-of-pocket expense due on the day.
 The fees charged will be dependent on the type of procedure you are having, the following could be classed as a procedure:

 - Ear Syringing